-- The IR spectrum displays characteristic vibration bands of the molecules present in the substance.
-Although no functional groups might be present in the molecules indicated in the chemical name, the n-alkanes, isoalkanes, cyclics and aromatics have characteristic vibration bands which can be recorded in the spectrum.
-As a consequence the, IR spectrum provides information of the identity of the substance; and - An NMR spectrum, such as a H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain hydrocarbon classes.
+- The infra-red (IR) spectrum displays characteristic vibration bands of the molecules present in the substance.
+Although no functional groups might be present in the molecules indicated in the chemical name, the n-alkanes, isoalkanes, cyclics and aromatics have characteristic vibration bands which should be recorded in the spectrum.
+As a consequence, the IR spectrum provides information of the identity of the substance; and - A nuclear magnetic resonance (NMR) spectrum, such as a 1H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain hydrocarbon classes.

-Therefore, the Registrant is requested to submit an IR (infra-red) spectrum and an NMR (nuclear magnetic resonance) spectrum, such as a H-NMR.
+Therefore, the Registrant is requested to submit an IR spectrum and a NMR spectrum, such as a 1H-NMR.
 As an alternative to the NMR spectrum, a mass spectroscopic analysis of the registered substance can be provided.